 1) Leverage Social Media to Rank on Google SERPs

 When homeowners search for the cost of roof replacement or a less common roofing service, Google frequently serves them a video from someone who can provide a real-world perspective.
+A roofing contractor who films a two-minute answer to a question homeowners actually search is competing for those video placements.

-2) Master Short-Term Videos
+2) Master Short-Form Videos

 3) Integrate Social Media With Your Website